crni99/airport-automation/README.md

 ### Managing Data Presentation and User Input
 - Handle dynamic data presentation using MVC templates and model binding to ensure consistent and user-friendly data display.
 - Develop user input forms with validation to maintain data accuracy and integrity.
+- Utilize the modern, responsive design and components of Bootstrap 5 for consistent and high-quality UI styling.

 ### Client-Side Scripting and AJAX Requests
 - Leverage JavaScript, jQuery, and AJAX to build responsive and interactive user interfaces, enabling asynchronous data fetching and partial page updates without full reloads.